An Empirical Investigation of Reconstruction-Based Models for Seizure Prediction from ECG Signals: Abstract

 \section{Abstract}

-Epileptic seizures are sudden neurological disorders characterized by abnormal, excessive neuronal activity in the brain, which is often associated with changes in cardiovascular activity.
-These disruptions can pose significant physical and psychological challenges for patients.
-Therefore, accurate seizure prediction can help mitigate these risks by enabling timely interventions, ultimately improving patients' quality of life.
-Traditionally, EEG signals have been the primary standard for seizure prediction due to their precision in capturing brain activity.
-However, their high cost, susceptibility to noise, and logistical constraints limit their practicality, restricting their use to clinical settings.
-In order to overcome these limitations, this study focuses on leveraging ECG signals as an alternative for seizure prediction.
-In this paper, we present a novel method for predicting seizures based on detecting anomalies in ECG signals during their reconstruction.
-By extracting time-frequency features and leveraging various advanced deep learning architectures, the proposed method identifies deviations in heart rate dynamics associated with seizure onset.
-The proposed approach was evaluated using the Siena database and could achieve specificity of 99.16\%, accuracy of 76.05\%, and false positive rate (FPR) of 0.01/h, with an average prediction time of 45 minutes before seizure onset.
-These results highlight the potential of ECG-based seizure prediction as a patient-friendly alternative to traditional EEG-based methods.
+Epileptic seizures are transient neurological events characterized by abnormal and excessive neuron activity in the brain, which are often associated with measurable disturbances in the cardiovascular system.
+Traditionally, electroencephalogram (EEG) signals have served as the primary modality for seizure prediction due to their direct measurement of brain activity and high diagnostic precision.
+However, their cost, sensitivity to noise, and practical deployment constraints limit their applicability outside controlled clinical environments.
+To overcome these challenges, recent studies have increasingly investigated electrocardiogram (ECG) signals as a practical and non-invasive alternative for seizure prediction in real-world settings.
+Evidence suggests that ECG-derived cardiac signatures may precede clinical seizure onset, offering a viable window for early detection.
+In this paper, we propose a reconstruction-based anomaly detection framework that integrates time-frequency representations with advanced deep learning models to capture deviations in heart rate dynamics associated with seizure onset.
+Afterward, reconstruction error is smoothed, and an adaptive thresholding strategy is applied to reduce false alarms.
+The method was evaluated on the Siena database, achieving a specificity of 99.16\%, accuracy of 76.05\%, and a false positive rate (FPR) of 0.01/h, with an average prediction horizon of 45 minutes prior to seizure onset.
+These results demonstrate that ECG-based prediction can provide clinically actionable early warnings while improving patient accessibility and comfort.
+Nevertheless, this performance reflects a trade-off favoring high specificity over sensitivity, resulting in reduced FPR and aligning with clinical requirements for reliable deployment.

 \textbf{Keywords}~ Anomaly Detection; Autoencoders; Deep Learning; Electrocardiogram; Epilepsy; Seizure Prediction.